hyosung11/Launch-School/Courses/journal.md

 14:01 After the holiday concert for SungOh and getting the kids and making lunch.
 I have a little time to study some more.
 Laurent is quite good with problem-solving.
 I need to review what we did today.

 14:53 I am getting this stuff slowly and surely.

+20:38 Everyone has left and I have a few minutes before the study group starts.